-Indian equity markets have been flat in the previous two hours of trade.
-The most noticeable upward movements have been witnessed in the FMCG and consumer durables sectors while realty and oil and gas have faced the maximum selling pressures.
+Indian equity markets remained flat during the previous two hours of trade.
+The most noticeable upward movements were witnessed in the healthcare and realty sectors while capital goods and metals faced the maximum selling pressures.

 At the time of writing, the BSE-Sensex was up by 10 points and NSE-Nifty was up by 6 points.
 BSE Mid Cap index and BSE Small Cap index were trading higher by 0.37% and 0.19%.
 The rupee was trading at 54.48 to the US dollar.